saintamh/poisk/README.md

 return.
 They raise `NotFound` if no results are found, and `ManyFound` if more than one match is found.

-Here is an example using `one.re`, used for regular expression searches:
+Here is an example using `one.re`, which performs regular expression searches:

 ```python
 >>> from poisk import one